Ben-Semmler/minishell_42/readme.txt

 || is the OR operator.
 It executes the command on the right only if the command on the left returned an error
 && The second command will only execute if the first command has executed successfully

+TO ADD PREEXISTING EXECUTABLES FOR COMMANDS check for executable in the path directory (check each folder). when found, run the command using execve.

+EVAL DOCUMENT CHECKS

+✅ Compile:
+-no issues

+❌ Simple command and global variables
+-Too many global variables (we have 2, but one is the debug so easy fix) -inputting only spaces does not skip line

+✅ Arguments and history
+-no issues

+❌ Echo
+-echo with '-n' option prints an eronious space before the output

+❌ Exit
+-Exit prints "minishell: exit: command not found" but otherwise works

+❌ Return value of a process:
+-No issues that we've found, but needs a closer look

+✅ Signals
+-no issues

+✅ Double Quotes
+-no issues

+✅ Single Quotes
+-no issues

+❌ env
+-env segmentation faults but otherwise works.
+-prints a command not found error, can be fixed by implementing a return value

+❌ export
+-export prints debug info and a command not found error (can be fixed with a return value). otherwise works fine

+❌ unset
+-prints a command not found error, can be fixed by implementing a return value

+✅ cd
+-no issues

+✅ pwd
+-no issues